Quebec Route 113

 Route 113 is a north/south two lane highway in northern Quebec, Canada.
-It starts at Route 117 just north of Louvicourt (now part of Val-d'Or) and continues north and north-east roughly until Waswanipi from where it continues east until it ends at Route 167 in Chibougamau.
-For most of its length, Route 113 goes through sparsely populated areas but where logging is an important economic activity.
+It starts at Route 117 just north of the Louvicourt district of Val-d'Or and continues north and north-east roughly until Waswanipi from where it continues east until it ends at Route 167 in Chibougamau.
+For most of its length, Route 113 goes through areas that are sparsely populated but where logging is an important economic activity.